Join our Undergraduate Open Day – 23 & 24 June

 Why study Chemistry at Birmingham

-An innovative new offering, the CTL features state-of-the-art equipment dedicated to offering you a highly curated, practical approach to your learning.
-Here, you can conduct newly devised experiments with research groups within the School, as well as working with external collaborators, a transformational approach to teaching and learning.
+Chemistry students benefit from lab classes in the Collaborative Teaching Laboratory (CTL) which features state-of-the-art instruments and equipment dedicated to offering you a highly curated, practical approach to your learning.
+Here, you can conduct newly devised experiments with research groups within the School, as well as working with external collaborators, in a transformational approach to teaching and learning.

 • Combine cutting edge with heritage